 - Switch sides and repeat the process from start to finish.

-These essential Pilates moves are fairly easy to do on your own with a little practice and attention to form.
+These essential Pilates moves for beginners are fairly easy to do on your own with a little practice and attention to form.
 However, we do recommend trying out a class or following along with a Pilates video before branching out on your own.
 Proper form is crucial to maximizing the benefit of Pilates.
 By learning to keep a neutral spine and knowing when to suck in your abdominals, you’ll be able to tone your body while remaining injury free.